 There is growing evidence that our brains are hard-wired for spirituality.
 Scientists are learning how spirituality not only provides a defense against depression and languishing, but also contributes to the overall wellbeing of young people.
-Indeed, both formal religion and spirituality—two distinct constructs—significantly contribute to the wellbeing of youth.
+Indeed, both formal religion and spirituality—two distinct but overlapping constructs—significantly contribute to the wellbeing of youth.
 In a study1 by Dr. Lisa Miller and her research team, she identified that the human brain experiences spirituality as:

-- An involuntary reorientation of attention;
+- An involuntary reorientation of attention

 - A sense of self that is both distinct and part of the greater oneness.

 Finding Connection through Spirituality

 At the Thrive Center, we are interested in contemplative practices2 because they connect us to not just ourselves, but also to God and others.
 We find more compassion and love when we take time to sit quietly with our breath, opening ourselves to God.
 With open and compassionate hearts, we are able to observe our thoughts and biases, examine our relationships with others, and gently let go and give God unproductive, negative thoughts.
 Through contemplative practices, we open ourselves to God’s love.
 We become more aware of how God invites us to participate in His ongoing work in the world with our unique gifts and talents.
 I hope that your chosen spiritual practice will help you thrive and contribute toward a flourishing world.